Updated November 21, 2017

 On Amazon ECS, you can create a script to deploy tasks on each node.
 However, this behavior is not built into the service.

-On Container Engine, you can use a DaemonSet to run a copy of a specific pod on every node in a cluster.
+On Kubernetes Engine, you can use a DaemonSet to run a copy of a specific pod on every node in a cluster.
 When nodes are added or removed from the cluster, the DaemonSet automatically copies the pod to the new nodes or garbage collects the old nodes.
 When you delete the DaemonSet, the DaemonSet cleans up any pods it has created.

 Because Amazon ECS disks are host-specific, a container that relies on a given specific disk cannot be moved to a different host.

-In contrast, Container Engine can mount disks dynamically on a node and assign the disks to a given pod automatically.
+In contrast, Kubernetes Engine can mount disks dynamically on a node and assign the disks to a given pod automatically.
 You don’t need to run a pod on a specific node to use a specific disk.

 Identity and access management